drexlerd/Loki/README.md

-# Loki
+# Loki: PDDL Parsing and Translation in C++ and Python

-Loki is a C++20 library for syntactic and semantic parsing and translation of PDDL files.
+Loki is a C++20 library with Python bindings for parsing and translation of PDDL files.
 Loki separates the parsing and translation of domain and problem files, allowing users to effectively work with collection of problems.

 The parser is based on the canonical parser structure proposed in the [Boost Spirit X3 library](https://beta.boost.org/doc/libs/1_82_0/libs/spirit/doc/x3/html/spirit_x3/tutorials/rexpr.html).